NU-CUCIS/pcnn/src/README.md

  - Multi-step communications for gradient averaging

 ## Supported Dataset
 PCNN supports a couple of popular classification benchmark datasets: MNIST, CIFAR-10, and ImageNet, and a few regression dataset: DIV2K and Phantom.
 Ghost batch is the psuedo dataset that can be used for timing measurement.
 The proper flag and path variables should be set in config.h.

-Example: CIFAR-10 dataset
-1. Set #define CIFAR10 to 1 and all the other dataset flags to 0.
-2. Set #define CIFAR_TRAIN_TOP_DIR to the path where the training data is located.
-3. Set #define CIFAR_TEST_TOP_DIR to the path where the test data is located.
-4.  make clean; make

 For other datasets, the path variables should be defined in a similar way.
+Please refer to the README files in `use_cases` directory.

 ## Predefined Model Architectures
 PCNN supports a few popular model architectures in arch.c.
 The model should be chosen in config.h.